 Pros

-- Allows you to practice on your smartphone, which does not take much time
+- Allows you to practice on your phone, which is convenient since you can practice anywhere, anytime!

 Cons

-- Not always easy to find people who are online and active, depending on what time you are available and what language you are learning
+- Not always easy to find people who are online and active, depending on what time you’re available and what language you’re learning.

-- Not very suitable for iPads or tablets, as it takes a little time to get used to the interface and find all options.
+- Not very suitable for iPads or tablets.
+It takes a little time to get used to the interface and find all options.

 Speaky